 - 1994 — The Township establishes an in-Township taxi transportation service for disabled residents.
-The Township also begins offering recreation scholarship for local, low-income youths who wish to participate in day camp and after-school programs.
+The Township also begins offering recreation scholarship for local, low-income youth who wish to participate in day camp and after-school programs.

 - 1996 — The Township receives a Governor’s Home Town Award recognizing the volunteers who participate in Maine Township’s Neighborhood Watch.

 - 2001 — The Township receives a Governor’s Home Town Award recognizing the Maine Township Food Pantry.